 - Rules: A series of must-do actions for every single video including how to use music and sound.

-- Assets: A massive collection of pre-composed background animations, illustrated graphics, and stock footage that can be used over and over again in all videos.
+- Assets: A massive collection of pre-composed background animations, illustrated graphics, stock photos using 123RF.com and stock footage that can be used over and over again in all videos.

 The original goal of building this out was to be able to hand off video production to almost anyone in the future.